Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Move your view so that you can see OpsArea ().

-There is no need to calculate the radar field of view for the entire analysis period of 24 hours.
-You can use the Analysis Workbench Time tool to create a one (1) second interval.
+There is no need to calculate the radar's field of view for the entire 24-hour analysis period.
+Use the Analysis Workbench capability's Time tool to create a one-second fixed time interval.
 You will use this interval when analyzing the radar's field of view.

 2. Select Analysis Workbench... () in the shortcut menu.